Court told returning citizens were always 'at the heart' of MIQ system

 Griffin added that at no point was a Kiwi denied returning to their country if a spot was available, and the right to enter was still operating, just under capacity constraints.

-The case continues this afternoon with more than 100 people watching around the world via video link.
+Auld said under an elimination strategy, the 14-day isolation period was the gold standard and that human rights were fulfilled through avoiding cases overall.

+In an affidavit provided to the court by Director General of Health Dr Ashley Bloomfield.
+It was said there was a need to wait to be certain they were "only dealing with Delta before moving those time periods".

-A small number have travelled to Wellington for the hearing, but in-person numbers have been restricted to just Crown and Defence council and Grounded Kiwis advocate Alexandra Birt.
+A small number have travelled to Wellington for the hearing, but in-person numbers were restricted to just Crown and Defence council and Grounded Kiwis advocate Alexandra Birt.

 The judicial review was filed in October last year.
 Since then, the group has raised just over $197,000 through crowdfunding to aid with the costs involved in taking a case like this before the High Court.